amin-norollah/PAT-Noxim/README.md

 Description
 ------------
 Networks-on-Chip (NoCs) have proven to be a low-latency and highly scalable in many-core architectures.
 Due to the importance of scalability, designers try to optimize latency, power and temperature across the network.
 Therefore, developing a precise tool to calculate the aforementioned attributes is of utmost importance.
 Designers need to evaluate their proposed techniques in a NoC simulated environment.
 So, we propose PAT-Noxim to address the shortcomings in design and post-design stages.
 PAT-Noxim, developed based on Access-Noxim, provides an environment to simulate a NoC in power consumption, area, delay and temperature models.

+PAT-Noxim utilizes a power and thermal model that takes into account the effects of both the NoC traffic and the surrounding environment.
+The model is highly configurable, allowing users to adjust a range of parameters and settings to reflect their specific use cases.

+The results of experiments conducted using PAT-Noxim demonstrate its effectiveness in accurately modeling power consumption and thermal behavior in NoCs.
+The simulator can be used to identify and address potential issues related to power and thermal management in NoCs, leading to improved system performance and reliability.
+Overall, PAT-Noxim represents a significant step forward in the field of NoC simulation and has the potential to be a valuable tool for researchers and practitioners alike.

 PAT-Noxim is developed to support several predefined and custom architectures. it can be downloaded under GPL license terms.

 **If you use PAT-Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:**